The best cheap VPS hosting providers are Hostinger, HostArmada, and Verpex.

 Our Verdict

-HostArmada is a US-based hosting company offering high-performance cloud VPS with a focus on security, speed, and customer support.
+HostArmada is a US-based hosting provider that delivers fully managed cloud VPS hosting with strong emphasis on security, speed, and customer support.
+Its plans run entirely on NVMe SSD storage configured with RAID for reliable performance.

 HostArmada VPS Pros & Cons